Sustainable Finance Disclosures Regulation (SFDR)

 What does Article 9 require us to do?

-While Article 9 categorisation does not change our investment objective or our approach, it does require us to change the way we explain, illustrate and report the sustainable development objectives and contributions of our approach.
+While Article 9 categorisation does not change our investment objective or our approach, it does require us to change the way we explain, illustrate and report the sustainable investment objective.
 We have been evolving our articulation over the last few years and examples of the steps we have taken include our work on Human Development PillarsProject Drawdown climate solutions and Portfolio Explorer which provides information on the investment rationale for every company we invest in, the contribution it makes to sustainable development, key risks and engagement topics.

 Below is a summary of disclosures and explanations required for the official product documentation.